How to Switch Web Hosts for Your WordPress Site

 7. Effect Changes to Your DNS Server

 Your new server needs to point to your URL, which entails changing your DNS server settings.
 This process depends on where the domain of the URL was initially registered.
 If the domain was registered with your old hosting provider, then you’ll have to transfer the whole domain to your new provider.
-Customer service should be able to assist you with the transfer.
+Customer service should be able to assist you with the transfer and prevent the DNS server not responding issue from ever happening.

 However, if you purchased the domain from a domain registrar such as Domain.com, then your nameserver settings will have to be updated.
 Get the nameserver address of your new host, and connect this with your new domain.
 In case you aren’t familiar with them, nameserver addresses usually look something like this: ns1.yourhost.com, ns2.yourhost.com